wojdyr/fityk/doc/index.rst

    <div class="smallfont">

-There is a discount for home users and students, email wojdyr@gmail.com for details.
+Fityk is usually bought by companies and institutions.
+If you're a home user or a student in an institution that won't buy software for you - email wojdyr@gmail.com for info about discount.

 .. raw:: html